 The Medicaid Exclusion File

 But in terms of efficacy, the MEF is insufficient in mitigating duplicate discounts.
-An estimated $2 billion in improper rebate payments are made by pharmaceutical manufacturers — and received by 340B covered entities — on an annual basis.
+An estimated $2 billion in improper rebate payments are paid by pharmaceutical manufacturers — and received by 340B covered entities — on an annual basis.

 On 26 January, the U.S. Food and Drug Administration (FDA) announced its approval of the first radiopharmaceutical — a drug that contains a radioactive substance — for the treatment of GEP-NETS, a rare group of digestive tract cancers.